signoredellarete/urlencode/README.md

 # urlencode
-Linux Binary executable to urlencode strings from command line
+Linux urlencode for command line, written in Rust.

 ## Release Compilation to reduce executable size
 ```